 Concepts from Future Past: 1967 Lamborghini Marzal

-The car was renowned for its dramatic lines, its largely glass doors, and dramatic rear louvers.
-Inside, the car echoed the geometric styling, with its spaceship like seats and honeycomb-shaped design elements.
+The car was renowned for its dramatic lines, its mostly glass doors, and dramatic rear louvers.
+Inside, the car echoed the geometric styling with its spaceship-like seats and honeycomb-shaped design elements.
 Despite its larger payload, the Marzal didn’t have the power of the Miura, running on a specially-built 2.0-liter inline six, which was essentially a Miura V-12 split in half, capable of outputting 177 horsepower.

 While its design was a little too far out there to become a production vehicle, the Marzal would go on to significantly influence the design of the Espada, which remained in production for 10 years.
 It also would gain fame in many a Matchbox car collections.